-Someone in the family may enjoy taking photographs and have a camera, which would enable recording the great trees and everyone busy at whatever they are doing.
+Someone in the family may enjoy taking photographs and this would enable recording the great trees and everyone busy at whatever they are doing.
 Anyone with a mobile can use their phone to take photographs.
-Smaller children might be allowed to take a few photographs with the larger camera, given assistance.
+Smaller children may be allowed to take a few photographs with the mobiles, given assistance.
 Of course, drawing is not impossible, but it can be difficult wearing bulky gloves.

-Any photographs can be attached to a large sheet of paper (see below), with drawing details, added to after every trip, and some trophies, like skeleton or or web shaped twiglets, thorny looking chestnut casings.
+Any photographs can be attached to a large sheet of paper (see below), with drawing details, added to it after every trip, plus some trophies - like skeleton or web shaped twiglets, thorny looking chestnut casings, and glistening empty snail shells.
 Winter makes everything magic!

 Children, from around 2.5 years upward, can be responsible for helping plan what shall be required for the weekend trip, collecting the equipment needed, and packing it in rucksacks / backpacks and other bags, one for everyone to carry, except for very small children.